veertuinc/anka-docs/_partials/anka-build-cloud/advanced-security-features/permission-groups.md

 ---
 ---

-By default, Authentication methods (enabled with `ANKA_ENABLE_AUTH`) will not use Authorization/permissions and allow any credential to connect to all API endpoints or pages in the UI.
-In order to enable Authorization, you will need to include specific ENVs in your config:
+#### Permission Groups

+Enabling **Permission Groups** can be done in your Controller and Registry configuration:

-- `ANKA_ENABLE_CONTROLLER_AUTHORIZATION` works for both combined and standalone (docker) packages.
+- `ANKA_ENABLE_CONTROLLER_AUTHORIZATION` works for both combined (macOS) and standalone (docker) packages.
-- `ANKA_ENABLE_AUTHORIZATION` is only for the standalone (native or docker) registry packages.
-- `ANKA_ENABLE_REGISTRY_AUTHORIZATION` is for the combined (controller + registry in one binary) package only.
+- `ANKA_ENABLE_REGISTRY_AUTHORIZATION` is for the macOS combined (controller + registry in one) package only.
+- `ANKA_ENABLE_AUTHORIZATION` is only for the standalone (macOS or docker) registry packages.

+Once enabled, you can set up your first Group from your Controller's `https://<controller address>/#/permission-groups` page.

+First choose the Component from the drop down:

+{{< imgwithlink src="images/anka-build-cloud/advanced-security-features/perm-groups-choose-component.png" >}}

+Next, create a new group by clicking the + button:

+{{< imgwithlink src="images/anka-build-cloud/advanced-security-features/perm-groups-create-group.png" >}}

+You can now target and add specific permissions for the group:

+{{< imgwithlink src="images/anka-build-cloud/advanced-security-features/perm-groups-set-perms.png" >}}

-{{< hint warning >}}
+{{< hint info >}}
-**This feature requires Enterprise Plus.** The regular enterprise license automatically adds all permissions to each certificate or token that is used and gives no control over them.
+Pro Tip: There are circular buttons on the right to assist in knowing which to choose based on the use-case.
 {{< /hint >}}

-{{< hint warning >}}
-This also requires that you've enabled [Root Token Authentication]({{< relref "anka-build-cloud/Advanced Security Features/root-token-authentication.md" >}}), giving you super user access to the controller UI and permissions.
-{{< /hint >}}

-{{< hint warning >}}
-Do not confuse Node Groups with Permission Groups.
-{{< /hint >}}

-#### Permission Groups

-Permission groups are configurable from your Controller's `https://<controller address>/#/permission-groups` page.
-You can target and add permissions for either the group name or the username (which is different between the various Advanced Security Features we offer).

-{{< imgwithlink src="images/anka-build-cloud/advanced-security-features/new-permissions-management.png" >}}
+The group can now be attached to a specific [Authentication Credential]({{< relref "anka-build-cloud/Advanced Security Features/_index.md#authentication" >}}) and the credential used to access and perform the permitted actions.

 <!--
 ### Controller Permissions